Turtle6665/MoreAgouti/README.md

 1. **Install a User Script Manager**: Before installing the MoreAgouti script, ensure you have a user script manager installed in your web browser.
 Popular options include Greasemonkey for Firefox or Tampermonkey for Chrome.

 2. **Install MoreAgouti Script**:
-   - Click on the [`MoreAgouti.user.js`](./MoreAgouti.user.js) file in this repository.
-   - Click the "Raw" button to view the [raw script](https://raw.githubusercontent.com/Turtle6665/MoreAgouti/main/MoreAgouti.user.js).
+   - Open the [raw script](https://raw.githubusercontent.com/Turtle6665/MoreAgouti/main/MoreAgouti.user.js).
+(This can be also achieved by clicking on the "Raw" button in the [`MoreAgouti.user.js`](./MoreAgouti.user.js) file)
    - Your user script manager should detect the script and prompt you to install it.
 Follow the on-screen instructions to complete the installation.

 ### Usage: